Burnett's vodka — frequently asked questions

 Where is Burnett's vodka made?

-Burnett's vodka is produced in Bardstown, Kentucky.
-The distillery, Heaven Hill Distilleries, Inc., holds the TTB basic permit for the brand.
-According to TTB COLA records, Burnett's vodka appears on 9 approved labels.
+Burnett's vodka is produced in Ireland.
+According to TTB COLA records, it is imported into the U.S. by the basic-permit holder of record, based in Bardstown, Kentucky.
+Burnett's vodka appears on 9 approved labels.

 Who makes Burnett's vodka and who owns the brand?

-The basic permit holder is Heaven Hill Distilleries, Inc..
-According to TTB COLA records, Heaven Hill Distilleries, Inc. holds the basic permit under which Burnett's labels are approved.
+Burnett's vodka lists a U.S. importer of record on its TTB filings.
+According to TTB COLA records, that permittee holds the basic permit under which Burnett's labels are approved; TTB filings record the permit holder, not who distills the spirit.
 Parent-company ownership is not part of TTB public filings and is not included here.

 What proof is Burnett's vodka?